ericeddy/Productly-App-Clip/README.md

 One key tradeoff incurred from not using AI is that I ran out of time to add accessibility modifiers needed to use voice over controls.
 Also due to these RAM issues, I do not have previews setup throughout my codebase to avoid any additional RAM usage.

+With more time I would add:
+- an app icon
+- the accessibility modifiers
-With more time I would add the accessibility modifiers, add a database for local storage of product data, set up Unit & UI Tests, and add pagination, search, sort & filter functions to the CatalogView.
+- a database for local storage of product data
+- pagination, search, sort & filter functions to the CatalogView
+- and set up the Unit & UI Tests